Vendor Fraud Detection

 Why is Vendor Fraud Detection So Crucial?

 The impact of vendor fraud extends far beyond the immediate financial hit.
-Consider these critical reasons why robust detection is paramount:
+Consider these critical reasons why detection is so important:

 • Direct Financial Loss: The most obvious consequence is the loss of funds through fraudulent payments, which can be difficult to recover and accumulate significantly over time.